mormegil108/Machine-Learning-in-Finance/README.md

 # Machine-Learning-in-Finance
-This repository includes my work in a graduate course: Machine Learning in Finance.
+This repository contains various works I did in a graduate course: Machine Learning in Finance.